Dynamsoft/barcode-reader-javascript-samples/hello-world/nuxt/README.md

 ### Edit the `VideoCapture` component

 * In `VideoCapture.client.vue`, add code for initializing and destroying some instances.
 The `VideoCapture` component helps decode barcodes via camera.
+For our stylesheet (CSS) specification, please refer to our [source code](#Official-Sample).

 ```vue
 <!-- /components/VideoCapture.client.vue -->